GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/7_supplementary_2.md

     * Let's create slurm profile graphs

+        - collate the data into an HDF5 file using the command.
+Replace **JOBID** with the corresponding number

         ```bash

-$ sh5util -j JOBID
+        sh5util -j JOBID
+        ```
+        ```bash
         sh5util: Merging node-step files into ./job_JOBID.h5
+        ```

-#execute the script on .h5 file.
+        - execute the script on .h5 file.
 We will need one of the Python 3 modules to do this.
 Ignore the deprecating warning.
+        ```bash
-$ module purge
+        module purge
 $ module load Python/3.8.2-gimkl-2020a

 #Replace **JOBID** with the corresponding number